poswald/microformats/README.md

 * Some example templates for rendering the microformats (templates/*.html)

+### A Note About Versions

+The structure of this branch (poswald/microformats) is substantially different than the original project (ntoll/microformats).
+Please be careful when updating.

+Changes to the database or API will be reflected in an incrementing minor number:

+    microformats-0.X.0

+Relatively small changes will be reflected in the micro number:

+    microformats-0.0.X

+The current code release number will be pulled from tags on the git repo or in packaged versions will be determined by a RELEASE-VERSION file.
+Please do not check in the RELEASE-VERSION file.

 ### Installation

 Use pip to install the application.
 You can install directly from a github repo: